It might happen that you receive an error message when trying to create a new search demo. That means that our crawler couldn’t index your website.

-If you signed up and created a demo, sometimes this did not go as expected, and you received an error message from us.
-There are a number of possible issues which might have prevented AddSearch from properly crawling/indexing your site.
+There are a number of possible issues that might have prevented AddSearch from properly crawling/indexing your site.

-The most common errors are below.
-If none of these apply, don’t hesitate to contact us for assistance.
+The most common errors are mentioned below.
+If none of these apply, contact us for assistance.

 Your website might have a .txt file, located at your-domain.com/robots.txt, that automatically gives instructions to web crawlers.
 It could be that your robots.txt tells our crawler that it is forbidden to crawl the site.